 - 1. The duration of the World Council of Churches is unlimited. - 2.
 The legal headquarters of the Council shall be at Grand-Saconnex, Geneva, Switzerland.
 It is registered in Geneva as an association according to art.
 60ff. of the Swiss civil code.
 Regional offices may be organized in different parts of the world by decision of the central committee. - 3.
 The World Council of Churches is legally represented by its executive committee or by such persons as may be empowered by the executive committee to represent it. - 4.
-The World Council shall be legally bound by the joint signatures of two of the following persons: the moderator and vice-moderator or vice-moderators of the central committee, the general secretary, the deputy general secretary or secretaries.
-Any two of the above-named persons shall have power to authorize other persons, chosen by them, to act jointly or singly on behalf of the World Council of Churches in fields circumscribed in the power of attorney. - 5.
+The World Council of Churches shall be legally bound by the joint signatures of two of the following persons: the moderator and vice-moderator or vice-moderators of the central committee, the general secretary, the deputy general secretary or secretaries.
+The moderator of the central committee (or a vice-moderator acting together with the general secretary or a deputy general secretary of the World Council of Churches) shall have power to authorise other persons, chosen by them, as registered signatories to act on behalf of the World Council of Churches in fields circumscribed in the power of attorney. - 5.
 The Council shall obtain the means necessary for the pursuance of its work from the contributions of its member churches and from donations or bequests. - 6.
 The Council shall not pursue commercial functions but it shall have the right to act as an agency of interchurch aid and to publish literature in connection with its aims.
 It is not entitled to distribute any surplus income by way of profit or bonus among its members. - 7.
 Members of the governing bodies of the Council or of the assembly shall have no personal liability with regard to the obligations or commitments of the Council.
-The commitments entered upon by the Council are guaranteed solely by its own assets.
+The commitments entered upon by the Council are guaranteed solely by its own assets. - 8.
+Electronic communications-including e-mail, teleconference, video-conference and similar technologies- may be used for purposes of consultation and decision making by the general secretary, moderator and vice-moderator(s) of the central committee, leadership of committees and commissions, and committees of the World Council of Churches.
+The meeting shall be considered valid when all participants in the meeting have access to the designated form of communication and notice of the meeting and it's process have been duly provided.
+Decisions by these methods can be taken when at least two-thirds of those who have a right to participate in decision making have participated in the meeting. - 9.
+Decisions that can be taken by vote according to rule XIX can also be taken by postal or electronic vote provided that (1) information upon which the decision could be taken has been provided, (2) a notice period has been provided of at least forty-five days between the date of the notice of the vote and due date for the response, and (3) the thresholds for approval indicated in rule XIX are reached by votes cast as against the possible number of votes that could be cast in response to the postal request.
+The election of a general secretary shall not take place by postal vote.
+A copy of the communication shall be sent by post and electronically.

-XX.
+XIX.
 Conduct of meetings